-3.8 We do not give extra weeks of part-time study in place of pre-paid fulltime study.
+3.8 We do not give extra weeks of part-time study in place of pre-paid full-time study.

-3.9 CCEL reserves the right to alter its refund policy in the event of a change to New Zealand legislation.
+3.10 CCEL reserves the right to alter its refund policy in the event of a change to New Zealand legislation.

-3.10 CCEL will notify Immigration New Zealand of students who withdraw from their course.
+3.11 CCEL will notify Immigration New Zealand of students who withdraw from their course.

 STUDENT FEE PROTECTION

-HOLIDAY DURING COURSES
+HOLIDAYS DURING COURSES

-5.1 Students can take a maximum of one week’s holiday for each 12 weeks of study without loss of tuition.
-CCEL will not give refunds or course extensions for holidays over this allowance.
+5.1 Students can take a maximum of one week’s holiday for each 12 weeks of study without losing tuition.

 ATTENDANCE AND BEHAVIOUR

-7.3 CCEL is committed to providing an environment for its students which is free from any form of discrimination, including discrimination on the grounds of age, race or colour, ethnicity or national origins, sex, sexual orientation, disability, religious or ethical belief, marital status, employment status, and political opinion.
+8.1 CCEL is committed to providing a safe environment for its students which is free from any form of discrimination, including discrimination on the grounds of age, race or colour, ethnicity or national origins, sex, sexual or gender orientation, disability, religious or ethical belief, marital status, employment status, and political opinion.

 LIABILITY AND INSURANCE

-8.1 Each student must have adequate medical and travel insurance.
-CCEL cannot be held responsible for any sickness, injury, damage or loss incurred (including loss of fees) within CCEL or on CCEL activities or tours.
+9.2 CCEL cannot be held responsible for any sickness, injury, damage or loss incurred (including loss of fees) within CCEL or on CCEL activities or tours.

-8.3 CCEL will keep a record of each student’s policy.
+9.4 CCEL will keep a record of each student’s policy.

-8.4 CCEL shall not be liable if the services we state we offer cannot be provided for reasons beyond our control.
+9.5 CCEL shall not be liable if the services we state we offer cannot be provided for reasons beyond our control.